 Variance Calculator FAQ

-What is a variance calculator?
+What does a high variance mean?

 Variance Calculator Glossary